techfu-io/assessment-starter-kit/sample-challenge/README.md

 Execute your solution with the sample cases above and compare the output to the sample. **Make sure the output generated by your solution matches the sample exactly.** So no extra whitespace, logging, etc.

-You can use the sample `test.sh` or `test.cmd` scripts for this.
+You can use the sample `test.sh` script for this.
 Run the script from within the directory containing your solution and the sample test cases:

 ```
 > ../bin/test.sh